Level 2 Home Survey

 What is not included in a Level 2 Survey?

-While a Level 2 Home Survey provides strong detail and clear reporting, it is still a visual inspection and does not include some of the additional depth associated with a Level 3 Building Survey.
+While a Level 2 Home Survey provides strong inspection and clear condition reporting, it does not include some of the additional reporting features associated with a Level 3 Building Survey.

 - No cost and repair schedule is included